rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

 While you currently can't automatically archive the log files, you can manually archive them at any time.
-The tables that are accessed for the audit information as per user are from the cluster tables and cannot be viewed by the SE16 or SE16N transaction code.
+The tables that are accessed for the audit information are from the cluster tables and cannot be viewed by the SE16 or SE16N transaction code.
 They must be accessed through these transaction codes or the ST03N transaction code.